matthewwin29/finalchallenge/FinalChallenge.md

 ## **Libraries Installation**

-Below are the libraies needed for the code as well as the steps to import them onto a RaspberryPi 4b running on the Respbian GNU Linux 10 Buster OS onto the polarizer board
+Below are the libraries needed for the code as well as the steps to import them onto a RaspberryPi 4b running on the Respbian GNU Linux 10 Buster OS onto the polarizer board

 ## Pre-Installation check